Ichraknaceur/ai-engineer-technical-test-develop/docs/deployment.md

 2. Build the Docker images

-Database migrations run automatically on backend startup via the Docker entrypoint — no separate migration step is needed.
+Database migrations run automatically on backend startup via the Docker entrypoint, no separate migration step is needed.

 Then start all services: